Sports Funding

 The children at Vernon enjoy many opportunities to try different sports either within lessons or through extra-curricular clubs and visits from outside sporting companies.

-We are pleased that 8 by 8 football coaches will be running after school clubs for both KS1 and KS2 children.
-Sports Coaching will also offer clubs after school such as, lacrosse and dodgeball.
+We are pleased that 8BY8 Coaching will continue to run after school clubs for both KS1 and KS2 children.
+At lunchtimes there will be football sessions for KS2.
 We hope to continue to invite specialist coaches into school throughout the year to teach new skills to the children.

 We believe that, at Vernon, we provide opportunities for all pupils to find an activity that they can enjoy, build team working abilities and develop their skills at all levels.